nigel7023/DSA4213_2510_Group05/README.md

 Description:
 Contains sarcastic comments extracted from Reddit threads, providing longer text examples with richer context.

 As raw datasets are too large, they are not included in the repository.
-The cleaned dataset, which samples from the raw datasets, can be found under data
+The cleaned dataset, which samples from the raw datasets, can be found in combine_data_clean.csv under data